pinnackl/paper-paypal-components/README.md

     Note : The config.js must be at the same level that your server.js

-To use the Paypal SDK, there is 3 main methods available
+To use the Paypal SDK, there are 3 mains methods available

 ```javascript
 /**